NaMa1994/Berkley_Practice_Fall2024/readme.md

 The directories are organized as follows:

-### Introduction to Deep Learning (lectures 1, 2, 3)
+### Introduction to Deep Learning (lectures 1, 2, 3, 4)
 Covers the fundamentals of deep learning, including neural network architectures, training methodologies, and basic optimization techniques.

-### Introduction to Pretraining and Augmentation (Lecture 4)
 Explores the importance of pretraining and data augmentation in improving model performance, with practical examples of commonly used techniques.
 ### Computer Vision
 Provides an overview of essential computer vision concepts, including image classification, convolutional networks, and feature extraction.
 ### Object Detection